hackcoderr/hackcoderr/README.md

 ## About Me ✍

- I m <b> Sachin Kumar</b>, a pursuing <b>Computer Science Engineer With Cloud Computing And IoT Security Technology</b> And Works For [<b>The Cyberzine Group</b>](http://thecyberzine.com/) under the mentorship of [<b>Dr. Preeti Mishra</b>](http://thecyberzine.com/founder.html).
-The Group researches at Security Solutions.
-As a professional, I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
+ I'm <b> Sachin Kumar</b>, a curious person, Who wants to know every bit of **DevOps** and **Cloud Computing**.
+I am keen to learn new things every day and passionate about exploring the latest technologies from a learning perspective, and always looking forward to migrating them, To be profitable to the organization and I believe in continuous improvement in myself.
+I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
 As a person, I am friendly and good at motivating people in a team environment.
 With my hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.
 I always passionate about understanding the core concepts behind different popular Technological Fields.

 </div>